-This species is known from scattered localities in Thailand (Taylor, 1962), Lao People's Democratic Republic and Viet Nam (A. Ohler pers. comm.) and is wholly within the range of O. martensii.
+This species is known from scattered localities in Thailand (Taylor 1962), Lao PDR and Viet Nam (A. Ohler pers. comm.), wholly within the range of Occidozyga martensii.
 It probably occurs more widely than current records suggest, especially in areas between known sites.

 Habitat and Ecology

-Any population data on magnapustulosus, if a recognisable species, is drowned in the population data of the sympatric and abundant O. martensii.
+Any population data on Occidozyga magnapustulosus, if a recognizable species, is drowned in the population data of the sympatric and abundant Occidozyga martensii.

 Water pollution might be a threat to this species.

-Animals fitting the description and reputed range of magnapustulosus occur within adequately protected areas (Pha Taem National Park, Mae Yom National Park, Phu Luang Wildlife Sanctuary, Phu Kradung National Park).
+Animals fitting the description and reputed range of O. magnapustulosus occur within adequately protected areas (Pha Taem National Park, Mae Yom National Park, Phu Luang Wildlife Sanctuary and Phu Kradung National Park).
 A thorough taxonomic re-evaluation of O. magnapustulosus is needed.